 7. Plaintiff Northern Alaska Environmental Center (Northern Center) is an Alaska nonprofit environmental organization founded in 1971 with over 900 members, sixty percent of whom are located throughout Alaska.
-The Northern Center's mission is to promote the conservation of the environment and sustainable resource stewardship in Interior and Arctic Alaska through education and advocacy.
+The Northern Center's mission is to promote the conservation of the environment and sustainable resource stewardship in

+Interior and Arctic Alaska through education and advocacy.
 One of the Northern Center's major focus areas is its Arctic program.
 The Northern Center actively works to protect the Arctic, its communities, and vital wildlife habitats and wildlands, including areas like Teshekpuk Lake in the Reserve, from the harms associated with oil and gas development.
 The Northern Center also works to amplify the voices of local populations impacted by development.
 The Northern Center participates in agency decision-making processes related to oil and gas development in the Arctic, including the challenged action.
 The Northern Center provides its members and the public with information about the impacts of oil and gas on the Arctic, enabling members to participate as well.

 8. Plaintiff Alaska Wilderness League (AWL) is a nonprofit organization founded in 1993 with approximately 100,000 members, including many members in Alaska.
-AWL's mission is to lead the effort to preserve Alaska's wild lands and waters by engaging citizens and decision makers with a courageous, constant, victorious voice for Alaska.
+AWL's mission is to galvanize support to secure vital policies that protect and defend America's last great wild public lands and waters.
 AWL advocates for the protection of Alaska's wild lands and waters and works to prevent environmental degradation on Alaska's public lands and waters, including the Reserve.
 AWL actively works on issues related to oil and gas development and the protection of Special Areas and values in the Reserve.
-AWL also operates an environmental justice program that works closely with communities in the Arctic impacted by development.
+AWL also works closely with communities in the Arctic impacted by development.
 AWL is committed to honoring the human rights and traditional values of the people of the Arctic.